AARP Eye Center

 If your pension is from what Social Security calls “covered” employment, in which you paid Social Security payroll taxes, it has no effect on your benefits.
 The vast majority of Americans work in jobs covered by Social Security.

-But say you worked for and get a pension from a “non-covered” employer, one that did not withhold Social Security payroll taxes.
-Your benefits might be cut under a rule called the Windfall Elimination Provision (WEP).
+But say you worked for and get a pension from a “non-covered” employer, one that did not withhold Social Security taxes, but you also did enough work in covered jobs to qualify for benefits.
+In that case, your Social Security payments could be cut under a rule called the Windfall Elimination Provision (WEP).

 Keep in mind